D-side/digital-garden/_notes/KeePass.md

 ### Organization

 A particularly handy chunk of features is around *presentation* of your database of credentials.
-Entries can be grouped into folders and subfolders of any nesting level, icons allow for quick visual [[grepping]], and of course there's search functionality.
+Entries can be grouped into folders and subfolders of any nesting level, icons allow for quick visual [[grepping]], and of course there's search.
+Icons can also be downloaded for respective URLs automatically, although that bit doesn't always work, and using DuckDuckGo for this (disabled in settings by default) is slightly more reliable.

 ### Two-factor authentication